JUMP AHEAD

 What is WLTP Range?

-WLTP range is calculated by running the test cycle twice and measuring energy consumption from what is available in the battery.
+The range is calculated by running the test cycle (WLTC) twice and measuring energy consumption from the battery’s available capacity.

-Range (km) = usable battery energy (Wh) / energy consumption from the battery (Wh/km)
+Range = usable battery energy ÷ energy consumption from the battery

 Take the 2022 Jaguar I-Pace 🚙, for example: